tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/time-service.md

 # Time Service

-Time Service Dsl is dsl wrapper over time service module provided by csw.
-This dsl exposes following APIs to script writers to schedule tasks at given time.
+Time Service DSL is DSL wrapper over Time Service module provided by csw.
+This DSL exposes following APIs to script writers to schedule tasks at given time.
 It also exposes utility methods for getting specified utc time or tai time and calculate offset.

 ## utcTimeNow